aiven/inkless/inkless/Proposal-B.md

     Optimizer <--> ObjectStorage
     Optimizer <--> ObjectStorageCoordinates
 ```

+NOTE
+> (*) modules may already exist from Tiered Storage components:
+> - Batch Processor could be included within the RemoteLogManager
+> - Cache Manager: There is some caching already on the TS plugin -- maybe this should be moved to within RemoteLogManager as well?
+> - Metadata Store is already available from RemoteLogMetadataManager and could be extended for the new architecture.

 This architecture relies on a modified broker and enhances it with a MetadataStore, a CacheManager and a BatchProcessor.
 The goal of the CacheManager is to reduce the amount of object storage calls done.
 It's a limited sized circular cache.
 The goal of the batch processor is to group messages to make the upload in object storage efficient in terms of price.